maheshwarampranay/Winter-upskilling-capstone/README.md

 ## 🤝 Contributing

 This is a capstone project for educational purposes.
 If you have suggestions or improvements, feel free to open an issue or submit a pull request.

-## 📞 Contact

-For questions about this project, please reach out through GitHub or contact the repository owner.

----

-**Last Updated:** June 2026

-**Project Status:** In Progress - Winter Upskilling Capstone 2024-25